RAISE-Sapienza/data-release-scalingup-smc-jss-2024/README.md

 This repository contains raw data and code to generate all plots presented in the paper.

-*The software tool to generate all data is available upon request*.
+*The software tool to verify safety/mission-critical systems through the approach presented in the paper is available upon request*.

 ## Structure

 This repository contains the following directories:

-* `code` - folder containing the code to generate each plot.
+* `code` - folder containing the code used to generate each plot.
 * `data` - folder containing the result of the experiments within JSON files.
 * `figures` - folder containing all generated figures.
 * `scripts` - folder containing bash script to generate all plots.